jusyeh442/SnakeGame/README.txt

 Description:

    **
-      To access the game file, click on src --> com/gradescope/spampede
+      To access the game file, click on src --> com/gradescope/spampede --> SpampedeBrain.java and run SpampedeBrain.java

       Click "New Game" to start a new game.
 Use the keys "i" to move up, "k" to move down, "l" to move right, and "j" to move left.
-Use the key "a" to turn the snake into AI mode.
-      The objective is to eat as much spam and grow as long as possible without hitting a wall or eating yourself.
+Use the key "a" to turn the snake into AI mode, and it will play the game on its own.
+The objective is to eat as much spam (yellow squares) and grow as long as possible without hitting a wall or eating yourself.
    **

 Known bugs: